The Making Of Clubhouse

 | Busiest day | Feb 22 (41) | Feb 22 (38) |

-"The project itself is a testament to its own premise — multiple AI agents working in parallel, each in isolated git worktrees, coordinated through a shared hub.
-Clubhouse was built using Clubhouse."
+"Multiple AI agents working in parallel, each in isolated git worktrees, coordinated through Canvas.
+Clubhouse was built using Clubhouse — and it still is."